silvasouzaadriano/rocketseatbootcamp8/docs/README.md

 ### Installing Node application cloning the repository from github

-    - After close the repository to a local folder
+    - After clone the repository to a local folder
     - Assure that the file package.json is on root folder then run the command:
       - yarn
     - For start the application in manually mode run the command: